-- Full-time postdocs are eligible to receive eight (8) hours of holiday time for each paid university holiday. - Part-time postdocs are eligible to receive prorated holiday time based upon percentage of effort (the number of hours they are scheduled to work per week divided by 40).
+- Full-time benefits-eligible employees are eligible to receive eight (8) hours of holiday time for each paid university holiday. - Part-time benefits-eligible employees are eligible to receive prorated holiday time based upon percentage of effort (the number of hours they are scheduled to work per week divided by 40).